yswc8/yswc8.github.io/_posts/2023-11-10-Boston Trip.md

 ✰ are the ones that I particularly enjoyed

-! are the ones that are relatively average IMO
+! are the ones that are relatively average in my opinion

 * Day 0: Arrive at Boston at night, hotel